Valentine’s day is just around the corner and we can already hear the groans all over town.

 Who knows?
 Maybe you will meet your future spouse at your alternate party?
 Wouldn’t that be a story for the grandkids?

-Dr. Brent Wells at Better Health Chiropractic and Rehab wants you to remember that if your sweetheart is breaking your heart, see a therapist.
+Dr. Brent Wells at Better Health Chiropractic and Physical Rehab wants you to remember that if your sweetheart is breaking your heart, see a therapist.
 If your back or neck is killing you, period, then call one of his 4 clinics or click here to make an appointment.

 You never know when you are going to fall head over heels in love, so don’t take your back for granted!
 We offer massage and a unique program called the Alaska Back Pain Protocol, which has helped hundreds of Alaskans find relief from back pain.
 Call us today.